All Episodes

 And so in this case, our terrain is all of these hills.

-So I would use all of these little hills to to get that horse to just be fucking exhausted and not know what he's doing just by chasing me all over those little hills, right?
+So I would use all of these little hills to get that horse to just be fucking exhausted and not know what he's doing just by chasing me all over those little hills, right?

-And so that's what I'm gonna do.
+And so that's what I'm going to do.

-I would have them chase me through all of these courts, uh filing constantly because they've got to respond.
+I would have them chase me through all of these courts, filing constantly because they've got to respond.

 They can't not respond because of the legal process, is bound by procedure, and they are ruled by their own rules.